TheEightBot/enterprise-application-patterns-using-maui/validation.md

-This method adds the IsNotNullOrEmptyRule\<T\> validation rule to the Validations collection of each ValidatableObject\<T\> instance, specifying values for the validation rule\'s ValidationMessage property, which specifies the validation error message that will be displayed if validation fails.
+This method adds the IsNotNullOrEmptyRule\<T\> validation rule to the Validations collection of each ValidatableObject\<T\> instance, specifying values for the validation rule's ValidationMessage property, which specifies the validation error message that will be displayed if validation fails.